legislation/data-documentation/what-we-have.md

 We normally only record amendments _from_ amending documents enacted or made in 1994 onwards.
 There are some notable exceptions:

- * We have recorded some amendments from "EU implementing" secondary legislation made from 1972 onwards.
+ * We have recorded some amendments from “EU implementing” secondary legislation made from 1972 onwards.
  * We have uploaded all amendments by EU documents on other EU documents, which date from 1953, the first year from which legislation was enacted by the European Communities.

 There are some types of legislation for which we do not record either changes made by them, changes made to them, or either.